UConn Players to Watch Against Miami (FL) - Final Four

 Top UConn Players to Watch vs. Miami (FL) - Final Four

-Saturday's Final Four game between the UConn Huskies and the Miami Hurricanes at NRG Stadium at 8:49 PM ET features the Huskies' Adama Sanogo and the Hurricanes' Norchad Omier as players to watch.
+When the UConn Huskies and Miami Hurricanes play in their Final Four matchup at NRG Stadium on Saturday at 8:49 PM ET, Adama Sanogo and Norchad Omier will be two of the most notable players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.